 Walk on the Plovdiv’s Main Street

-The Main Street of Plovdiv (called by the locals „Glavnata”- „Главната”) is one of the most important faces of the city.
-It is a pedestrian street, starting from the Central Square, and heading northward to Maritza River.
-The street has two main sections, divided by the historic Dzhumaya Square.
-In your morning time, you can walk in its southern section.
+The Main Street of Plovdiv (called by the locals “Glavnata”- “Главната”) is one of the most important places of the city.
+It is a pedestrian street, starting from Central Square, and heading northward to Maritza River.
+This street has two main sections, divided by the historic Dzhumaya Square.
+In the morning time, you can walk in its southern section.

 There are many attractions on Main Street.
 First, there are a lot of cafes, clothes and souvenir shops.
 And there are two notorious landmarks.
 The first one is Stefan Stambolov Square with a fountain pond on it.